Human Trafficking and the Impact on Commercial Driver’s Licenses

 National District Attorneys Association

-Jim Camp is Staff Attorney with the National Traffic Law Center, focusing on Commercial Driver’s License related topics.
+Jim Camp is a Senior Attorney with the National Traffic Law Center, focusing on Commercial Driver’s License related topics.

 A nationally recognized authority on traffic safety, trial advocacy, law enforcement and prosecution issues, he is an in demand motivational and subject matter expert speaker.
 Jim served 17 years as Elected District Attorney in Wisconsin, and 9 years as Assistant District Attorney General and Traffic Safety Resource Prosecutor in Tennessee, with more than 33 years of experience as a trial lawyer.